mnemnion/orb/doc/md/knit/newknit.md

 # Knit

 #NB we're gating the old and new parser/compiler pathways, so this is
+which we call sorcery to distinguish it from the actual source.

-functions needed to keep compiling Orb source code, while being expandable into a true literate programming system.
+This module needs to keep in tension two goals: to provide the critical functions needed to keep compiling Orb source code, while being expandable into a true literate programming system.